fatherakis/digital_communications_i_ntua/README.md

-Digital Communications I Lab - NTUA Class 2020-2021
+Digital Communications I Lab - NTUA Course 2020-2021

 This repository containts all lab exercises of the semester along with my MATLAB codes.